- Villagers have an improved quality of education, including:

 Classroom Construction and School Supplies

-This year the Alliance is partnering with the village of Bassa to construct a new school.
-The school will have 3 concrete classrooms, a principal’s office and a storage room.
-We will also build new latrines and a well.
+This year the Alliance is partnering with the village of Famana to construct a new school.
+We will also build new latrines, well, and school garden.

 Many of our older schools are made of mud bricks and need extensive annual maintenance to protect against Mali’s harsh rainy season.
 In the past five years, the Alliance has constructed 18 new concrete classrooms, which last longer than mud brick structures.
 The Alliance has a 5 year plan for school construction with the goal that villages can become eligible to have their education programs sustained by the government of Mali.
 The Alliance also provides school supplies and bench desks for 11 village elementary schools.
 Supplies include: pencils, paper, chalk boards, chalk, erasers, maps and some textbooks.